Suez Canal: Precursors

-Second millennium BC
+Second millennium BCE

-James Henry Breasted attributes the earliest known attempt to construct a canal to the first cataract, near Aswan, to the Sixth Dynasty of Egypt and its completion to Senusret III of the Twelfth Dynasty of Egypt.
+James Henry Breasted attributes the earliest-known attempt to construct a canal to the first cataract, near Aswan, to the Sixth Dynasty of Egypt and its completion to Senusret III (1878–1839 BCE) of the Twelfth Dynasty of Egypt.

-The legendary Sesostris (likely either Pharaoh Senusret II or Senusret III of the Twelfth Dynasty of Egypt) may have constructed the ancient canal, the Canal of the Pharaohs, joining the Nile with the Red Sea (1897–1839 BC), when an irrigation channel was constructed around 1848 BC that was navigable during the flood season, leading into a dry river valley east of the Nile River Delta named Wadi Tumilat.
-(It is said that in ancient times the Red Sea reached northward to the Bitter Lakes and Lake Timsah.)
+The legendary Sesostris (likely either Pharaoh Senusret II or Senusret III of the Twelfth Dynasty of Egypt) may have constructed the ancient canal, the Canal of the Pharaohs, joining the Nile with the Red Sea (1897–1839 BCE), when an irrigation channel was constructed around 1848 BCE that was navigable during the flood season, leading into a dry river valley east of the Nile River Delta named Wadi Tumilat.
+(In ancient times, the Red Sea may have reached northward to the Bitter Lakes and Lake Timsah).

-In his Meteorology, Aristotle (384–322 BC) wrote:
+In his Meteorology, Aristotle (384–322 BCE) wrote:

 One of their kings tried to make a canal to it (for it would have been of no little advantage to them for the whole region to have become navigable; Sesostris is said to have been the first of the ancient kings to try), but he found that the sea was higher than the land.
 So he first, and Darius afterwards, stopped making the canal, lest the sea should mix with the river water and spoil it.

-Strabo wrote that Sesostris started to build a canal, and Pliny the Elder (AD 23/24–79)wrote:
+Strabo wrote that Sesostris started to build a canal, and Pliny the Elder (23/24–79 AD) wrote: